kaizez/ceasarcipher/README.md

-To encypt follow the prompt given when excecuting the file key is the amount of time you want to shift the alphabets forward
+To encypt follow the prompt given when excecuting the file, The key is the amount of time you want to shift the alphabets forward

 -------------------------------------------------------------------------------------------------------------------------------------------------------